exercism/csharp/exercises/simple-cipher/README.md

 of randomness and ensuring that the key contains only lowercase letters.

-If someone doesn't submit a key at all, generate a truly random key of at least 100 characters in length.
+If someone doesn't submit a key at all, generate a truly random key of at least 100 alphanumeric characters in length.

-If the key submitted is not composed only of lowercase letters, your solution should handle the error in a language-appropriate way.

 ## Extensions